 The protection of a trade secret requires, first and foremost, secrecy.
-Our Trade Secrets group works closely with clients to develop strategies and protocols for protecting a company’s trade secrets, including the creation of internal procedures for protecting proprietary information, negotiating and preparing non-disclosure agreements and drafting employment agreements that carefully identify, define and explain an employee’s responsibility for preserving the company’s trade secrets.
+Our team works closely with clients to develop strategies and protocols for protecting a company’s trade secrets, including the creation of internal procedures for protecting proprietary information, negotiating and preparing non-disclosure agreements, and drafting agreements with employees, consultants, and independent contractors that carefully identify, define and explain an individual’s responsibility for preserving the company’s trade secrets.

-When the need arises, as is often the case when employees leave a company to work with a competitor, our Trade Secrets group works closely with our IP Litigation and Employment groups to protect the valuable trade secrets of our clients.
-Navigating each state’s trade secret-related statutes, the Federal Computer Fraud and Abuse Act, as well as monitoring pending federal and state legislation relating to misappropriation of trade secrets, our Trade Secrets group ensures that our clients’ valuable trade secrets remain the property of the company.
+When the need arises, as often happens when employees leave a company to work for a competitor, our IP litigation and employment lawyers take appropriate enforcement action to protect the valuable trade secrets of our clients.
+Navigating each state’s trade secret-related statutes and federal laws such as the Federal Computer Fraud and Abuse Act, as well as monitoring pending federal and state legislation relating to misappropriation of trade secrets, we ensure that our clients’ valuable trade secrets remain safe and proprietary.